Learn to Hunt

 Under Iowa law, hunters cannot transport into the state the whole carcass of any cervid (i.e., deer, elk, moose) taken from a CWD-infected area.
 Only the boned-out meat, the cape, and antlers attached to a clean skull plate (from which all brain tissue has been removed) are legal to transport into Iowa.

-Tuberculosis (TB) is a bacterial disease that affects the respiratory system, and is primarily transferred through respiratory secretions between deer, and thus prevalence and spread are density dependent.
+Tuberculosis (TB) is a bacterial disease that affects the respiratory system, and is primarily transferred through respiratory secretions between individual animals, and thus prevalence and spread are density dependent.
 Currently there is no evidence of TB in Iowa’s deer herd.
 However, TB remains an important disease to monitor because it can be transferred from livestock to deer and vice versa.
 Deer management strategies of localized density reduction or depopulation of target areas can be successful at removing TB.